Sergey Revin

-Sergei Nikolayevich Revin (Сергей Николаевич Ревин; born January 12, 1966, in Moscow) is a Russian cosmonaut that was selected in 1996, and completed spaceflight training in 1998.
+Sergei Nikolayevich Revin (Сергей Николаевич Ревин; born January 12, 1966, in Moscow) is a former Russian cosmonaut that was selected in 1996, and completed spaceflight training in 1998.
 He served as a crew member aboard the International Space Station, having launched on his first spaceflight on 15 May 2012 and returned on 17 September 2012.

 Personal

-Revin is married to Irina Setyanova, and has one son, Yaroslav, who was born in 2000.
+Revin is married to Irina Setyanova and has one son, Yaroslav, who was born in 2000.
 He enjoys tourism, skiing and water skiing, balloon flights, photo and videotaping.

 Education

 Revin graduated from the Moscow Institute of Electronic Technology in 1989 and was qualified as an engineer-physicist.
 He was a post-graduate student at the Moscow University for the Humanities and was qualified as Candidate of Pedagogic Sciences in 2013.

 Experience

-After graduation Revin worked as an engineer for the NPO IT, a scientific production organization of measuring equipment, in Kaliningrad, from 1989 until 1993.
-From 30 August 1993 until April 1996 he worked as an engineer at the NPO-Energia named in honor of Sergei Korolev.
+After graduation, Revin worked as an engineer for the NPO IT, a scientific production organization of measuring equipment in Kaliningrad from 1989 until 1993.
+From 30 August 1993 until April 1996, he worked as an engineer at the NPO-Energia named in honor of Sergei Korolev.